By Erin McGuinness

 Winters hopes a lot of money is donated to lower-income areas, she said.

+Once the research is conducted, Fitzpatrick will write a book detailing his findings.
 “My goal is to translate the data into something that helps communities better understand who is at greatest risk (during disasters), why and what are the missing links to connect them deeper to their community,” he said.
+Fitzpatrick wants the surveying process to be finished by Thanksgiving, and hopes to have the entire project finished within a year, he said.